Theoretical Foundations of Conformal Prediction: Beyond miscoverage: conformal risk control

-\item \textbf{False discovery rate.} Consider a setting where $Y_{n+1} \in \{0,1\}^d$, with a $1$ indicating the presence of some signal (e.g., the $j$th pixel of the image contains a vehicle).
-Then we might output a vector $\hat{Y}_{n+1} \in \{0, 1\}^d$ indicating where we believe the true signals lie, and would like to require that our set of (estimated) $1$'s contains mostly true positives---thus, we aim for our false discovery proportion
+\item \textbf{False negative rate.} Consider a setting where $Y_{n+1} \in \{0,1\}^d$, with a $1$ indicating the presence of some signal (e.g., the $j$th pixel of the image contains a vehicle).
+Then we might output a vector $\hat{Y}_{n+1} \in \{0, 1\}^d$ indicating where we believe the true signals lie, and would like to require that our set of (estimated) $1$'s contains most of the positives.
+Here, we would aim to control the false negative rate: